ctag/cpe495/reports/report16.md

 -->

 During this sprint we will meet with our customer again and go over the next keyboard prototype.
+We went over various hardware design iterations.
+This sprint we tested the various methods of paddle actuation stiffness for the keyboard.

 ### Difficulties Encountered